Kuhlemeier-lab/R_phenotyping/README.md

 	Now you can measure with 2 different tools:
 	 - [m] let you measure the data as defined in Analyse > Set Measurements...
 	 - [j] measures just like [m], and asks you for a label for each measurements.

+	gettable(getcolumn="Length", scale = 2, columns )
+		It will allow you to have raw Fiji data (open RawFijiTemplate.csv) turned into clean tables (open ProcessedPhenoData.csv).
+		The conditions for this script to work properly are:
+		 - You always have the same amount of measurements (same amount of columns)
+		 - You are interested in the values of only one column of the Fiji results
+		 - You only have raw .csv Fiji results files in the folder in which you run the script